 - Paddington 2

 Its common practice for animation schools to see students struggling with a particular skill, not take the time to properly help them over come it, and then move them on to more advanced classes before their ready.

 This happens for a number of reasons:

-- Many mentors don't really care, cant explain what they know, don't have the skills or don't have the time to focus on enough on each student.
+- Many mentors don't really care, cant explain what they know, don't have the skills or don't have the time to focus enough on each student.

 - Most schools have one size fits all animation exercises -- for every student and a structure that limits how mentors can provide help.

 In any event, this causes students to feel overwhelmed, overlooked, insecure, incapable, untalented, and rushed as their skills don't develop.
-Especially next to prodigies or students who already have years of animation experience on the job.
+Especially next to prodigies or classmates who already have years of animation experience on the job.
 And this ultimately sets those students up to fail.

 If you've attended an animation school before I'm sure you were nodding along.